Paris-Bordeaux-Provence By Train

 Day 12 is also our group laundry day.

 Overview: Today we will have a day trip to La Ciotat, a shipbuilding centre turned charming resort located between Marseille and Toulon.
-It is bordered by Europe’s largest suburban park, the Calanques National Park, and promises superb scenery that are off the beaten track.
+It is bordered by Europe’s largest suburban park, the Calanques National Park, and promises amazing scenery that are off the beaten track.
 It is also here where the Lumiere brothers screened their 45-second-long recording called Arrivée d’un train (à la Ciotat) (Arrival of a Train at La Ciotat), sending the audience members, believing that an actual train was approaching, running from their seats.
 Its Eden cinema is the world’s oldest working picture house.

 Overview: From Marseille we will travel to Nice, where we will have an afternoon guided tour of this seaport city.
 Nice was founded by the Greek mariners in Marseille and held by the Italian counts of Savoy for many centuries.
 Nice only joined France in 1860, creating a city with influences from both Italy and France.
 As capital of the French Riviera, Nice has inspired numerous artists, such as Picasso, Renoir, and Matisse, who even made Nice his home for more than three decades.
 We will enjoy a stroll through the city and experience the palpable Italian influence in its architecture and cuisine.